 There are countless reasons you might be looking for more resources on how to treat obsessive-compulsive disorder (OCD).
 Whether you’re curious about whether you or a loved one might have OCD or you’ve been recently diagnosed, there’s a lot of information online to help educate you about OCD and even help to treat its symptoms.

-However, it’s important to remember that, while these resources are great to have on hand, online communities, programs and reading materials aren’t a replacement for therapy.
-Instead, we recommend viewing them as another tool in your toolbox, which is why we created this roundup of our favorite online resources for understanding, treating and managing OCD.
+Beyond therapy, you might want to know what other resources are great to have on hand, such as online communities, programs and reading materials.
+While these should never be viewed as a replacement for ERP, they can help round out your knowledge.
+We recommend viewing them as another tool in your toolbox, which is why we created this roundup of our favorite online resources for understanding and managing OCD.

 The International OCD Foundation is one of the best online resources for those interested in learning more about OCD.
 It’s a one-stop shop for educational materials, finding treatment providers and facilities and more.
 Their comprehensive website includes OCD support groups lists, links to educational materials, a live chat area, newsletters and a resource directory, among other things.
 Plus, they also provide book and app reviews on materials for OCD.